-Preventing burnout should always be prioritized, as it is a serious syndrome that can have a detrimental effect on your employees.
+Preventing burnout should always be prioritised, as it is a serious syndrome that can have a detrimental effect on your employees.
 It’s important to address it now more than ever.
 The COVID-19 outbreak altered work habits, and there’s an increased incidence of burnout in pretty much all sectors.
 According to a study, workers are over three times more likely to report poor mental health now than before the outbreak.

 This concerning trend is a warning sign to employers, indicating that they need to take proper steps to protect their staff during these trying times.